-The Philadelphia Semiconductor index, a top performer in 2017, slumped 2.3 percent ahead of a quarterly report by Nvidia, which fell 2 percent.
+The Philadelphia Semiconductor index, a top performer in 2017.

-Six of the 11 major S&P 500 sectors fell, with the technology index dropping 1 percent.
+Six of the 11 major S&P 500 sectors fell, with industrials down 1.28 percent and the technology index off 0.85 percent.

 Apple, Microsoft, Alphabet, Oracle and Facebook were among the stocks weighing most on the S&P 500.

-Dish Network rose 3.6 percent after the satellite and internet TV provider added subscribers in the United States in the third quarter and reduced the rate at which it lost existing customers.
+During the session, Dish Network rose 3.22 percent after the satellite and internet TV provider added subscribers in the United States in the third quarter and reduced the rate at which it lost existing customers.